 Garak in Star Trek: Deep Space Nine does have standards.
 He is also quite utterly unapologetic about the rather horrifying things he has done (and does).
 Given who his father is (Enabran Tain, the head of the Obsidian Order, as paranoid as they come), it's perfectly understandable.

 Vampire hunter Gordon Walker can be considered this: he kills monsters but generally does not care if innocents get caught in the crossfire.
 He also has no regard for monsters that don't kill humans, figuring that they'll go bad at the slightest prompting and that the only reasonable course of action is to kill them first.

 Sam Winchester had a few shades of it too in seasons 3 and 4 where he was reluctantly willing to sacrifice one for the good of the many.

-In season 6, the Big Bad of the season, to whom both Crowley and Eve played Disc One Final Boss, is revealed to be Castiel.
+In season 6, the Big Bad of the season, to whom both Crowley and Eve played Disc-One Final Boss, is revealed to be Castiel.
 To put Heaven on the right track by defeating Raphael to keep the Apocalypse from being restarted, he has decided anything is acceptable - in this case, allying with Crowley and opening Purgatory, the afterlife From Whence Monsters Come.
 The Winchester boys do their best to stop their Face Heel Turned ally throughout the final episodes of the season.
 He continues to plead for them to accept him and his choices up until he decides he doesn't care anymore and kills his angel allies, distracts his human allies by breaking Sam's mind, and betrays Crowley to take all the souls' power for himself.